 Trading can be a great way to earn income through profits, but it’s important to remember that it’s a risky business.
-That’s why it’s important to design your own system and test it before you start trading with real money.
-In this blog post, we will walk you through the six steps for designing your own trading system.
+That’s why it’s important to design your system and test it before you start trading with real money.
+In this blog post, we will walk you through the six steps for designing a trading system.
 We’ll also give you an example so you can see how it works.
 So let’s get started!

 Step 1: Establish the time frame.